dwnatwick/MCW-Windows-Virtual-Desktop/Hands-on Labs/HOL step-by-step - Windows Virtual Desktop.md

 2.  **Copy** the .zip file on your local workstation.
 Open the RDP window to your master image VM. **Paste** the .zip file to the desktop.

-3. On the master image VM, right-Select on the .zip file on your desktop and select **Extract All\...**.
+3. On the master image VM, right-click on the .zip file on your desktop and select **Extract All\...**.

 4. Extract the files to **C:\\BuildArtifacts**.